syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataForm/Working-with-DataForm.md

 ![Loading data form with dictionary in Xamarin.iOS DataForm](SfDataForm_images/DataFormDictionary.png)

-By default, the value will be shown in editor by getting it from the dictionary.
+Here, the data form is loaded with field from dictionary.

-#### Handling reading and writing value to and from data object
+#### Handling reading and writing value to and from dictionary

-By default, value will be shown in editor by getting it from data object and after editing data object will be committed with new value.
+By default, value will be shown in editor by getting it from dictionary and after editing data object will be committed with new value.
 If you want to customize the value, you need to override [GetValue](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataForm.iOS~Syncfusion.iOS.DataForm.DataFormItemManager~GetValue.html) and [SetValue](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataForm.iOS~Syncfusion.iOS.DataForm.DataFormItemManager~SetValue.html) methods in [DataFormItemManager](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataForm.iOS~Syncfusion.iOS.DataForm.DataFormItemManager.html).
 Here, value is reading and writing from/to dictionary instead of data object.

 {% tabs %}